Brad Halbrook: 2016 election

 In the primary election held on March 15, 2016, Halbrook defeated James Acklin and Randy Peterson.
 Republican incumbent Adam Brown did not seek re-election.
 Halbrook ran unopposed in the general election on November 8, 2016.

 Republican Governor Bruce Rauner endorsed Halbrook and, in addition to several independent groups, spent money in support of his campaign.
 Halbrook was also endorsed by the Illinois Chamber of Commerce PAC.

-Personal
+Personal life

 Brad Halbrook owns and operates a small farm with his wife Linda in Shelbyville.
 They have two children.